Perfecting Your Repertoire: How to Practice Until You Can't Get It Wrong

 Most of us have heard this phrase in some context or other – in a music classroom, on a sports team, or in a motivational setting.
 Nearly all musicians – amateur or professional – would prefer that their songs sound great every time they play them.
 After all, it's no fun investing months in learning a piece, only to hit a wall and never be able to play it at the written tempo.
 Sometimes a piece sounds great when you're alone, but when you try to share it with friends, you have a memory lapse and it falls apart.
 This is disheartening, of course, and it often means that you’re not yet finished learning the piece.
 Perfecting a piece of music requires more effort and attention than you might think!

 If you're having trouble getting a piece up to performance standards, it's possible that you chose a piece above your playing level, or that you didn't go about learning it properly (see the “New Music” section of this article on practice strategies).
-If your playing only falls apart when you play for an audience, it could be that nerves are getting in your way (you can learn more about performance anxiety from singer Liz Turner).
+If your playing only falls apart when you play for an audience, it could be that nerves are getting in your way.

 But even if you've done everything right until now, perfecting a song demands a lot of concentrated effort and a few learned skills.
 To perform a piece reliably, you need to understand it using several complementary kinds of musical memory.
 You should know how the piece sounds well enough to sing its parts (aural memory).
 You should have the physical motions automated so that your hands can execute them with minimal concentration (muscle memory).
 And you should understand the form and structure thoroughly so that you know your interpretive direction at any point in the piece (conceptual memory).
 In the polishing stage, focus on strengthening each of these memory areas and on bringing difficult passages up to performance standards.
 Use the tips and tricks detailed below to make the process more interesting and effective.